 This patient guide examines the role played by ligamentous inflammation in teh posterior spinal canal and its relationship to intervertebral herniation.

 Hypertrophy of the yellow ligament is a normal process which affects most people to some extent, and some people to a large extent, just like the other typical spinal aging processes, such as degenerative disc disease and osteoarthritis.

-Patient has large central or paramedial herniated disc which is creating a stenosis condition on the frontal and side areas of the central canal.
+Patient demonstrates a large central or paramedial herniated disc which is creating a stenosis condition on the frontal and side areas of the central canal.
 The ligamentum thickening basically seals off the canal, often compressing the actual spinal cord or cauda equina.

 Patient has drastic osteoarthritic change which has closed off much of the anterior central canal and is finished off by the ligamentum hypertrophy.

 Patient has a congenitally narrowed central canal and moderate to advanced spinal degeneration in addition to ligament hypertrophy.

 Patient has some other reason for central canal stenosis, such as a significant abnormal spinal curvature or spondylolisthesis condition.